apptainer/singularity/INSTALL.md

 # Installing Singularity development-3.0

 Since you are reading this from the Singualrity source code, it will be assumed that you are building/compiling.

 ## Install system dependencies
 You must first install development and libraries to your host.
 Assuming Ubuntu:

 ```
-$ sudo apt-get update && sudo apt-get install -y build-essential libssl-dev uuid-dev libgpgme11-dev squashfs-tools libseccomp-dev pkg-config
+$ sudo apt-get update && \
+sudo apt-get install -y build-essential \
+libssl-dev uuid-dev libgpgme11-dev squashfs-tools libseccomp-dev pkg-config
 ```

 On CentOS/RHEL:

 ```
-$ sudo yum update && sudo yum groupinstall 'Development Tools'
+$ sudo yum update && \
+sudo yum groupinstall 'Development Tools'

-$ sudo yum install libtool libarchive-devel openssl-devel libuuid-devel libseccomp-devel
+$ sudo yum install -y libtool \
+libarchive-devel openssl-devel libuuid-devel libseccomp-devel
 ```

 ## Install golang

 This is one of several ways to [install and configure golang](https://golang.org/doc/install).

 First, visit the [golang download page](https://golang.org/dl/) and pick a package archive to download.
 Copy the link address and download with `wget`.

 ```